Springerle/dh-virtualenv-mold/README.md

 You can upload it to a Debian package repository via e.g. `dput`, see [here](https://github.com/jhermann/artifactory-debian#package-uploading) for a hassle-free solution that works with Artifactory and Bintray.

+## Related Projects

+ * [make-deb](https://github.com/nylas/make-deb) – A simple tool that generates
+   a Debian configuration using dh-virtualenv, based on your setuptools configuration and git history.